 Easy Meringue Cookie Recipe

-You probably already have the ingredients for these cookies in your kitchen: egg whites, vanilla extract, sugar, and cream of tartar.
+These cookies use simple ingredients: egg whites, vanilla extract, sugar, and cream of tartar.
 Without food coloring, they’ll come out a delicate white color with faintly golden edges.
-I was making these to go with an Easter cake (recipe coming soon), so I added a few drops of food coloring to get pretty pastel colors.
+I was making these to go on a Coconut Cake for Easter, so I added a few drops of food coloring to get pretty pastel colors.

 Once the egg whites have reached the soft peak stage, turn the mixer speed to medium-high and slowly add the sugar, or Splenda if you want the low-carb version.
 You’re aiming for the “stiff peak” stage, which means you need to pause the mixer every minute or so to check.

-When you can lift the whisk from the bowl and the peaks left behind don’t collapse or flop over you’re there.
+When you can lift the whisk from the bowl, and the peaks don’t collapse or flop over, you’re there.
 If using food coloring, now’s the time to add it but take care you don’t overmix the egg whites.

-Bake the meringue cookies in a 225°F oven for 45 minutes then turn the oven off.
+Bake the meringue cookies in a 225°F oven for 90 minutes then turn the oven off.
 Let the cookies cool in the oven for at least 1 hour — preferably longer so they completely cool.
-I’ve been known to leave them in there overnight and they come out just fine.
+I’ve been known to leave them in there overnight.

 Opening the oven door too early will lead to cracks on the sides of your cookies.
 They’ll taste just as good, though, so if you can’t wait one more minute to enjoy your guilt-free treat I understand!